webhintio/hint/rfcs/severity.md

 If the value of a `hint` key is an array, then the first member should be `"on|off"` and the second and object with the specific configuration for that `hint`.

+Also, if the value is an object, webhint will assume the status is `"on"` and that object will be the configuration for that hint.

-Please note that not all hints accept further configurations.
+**Note:** Please note that not all hints accept further configurations.

 In the example above we are using `content-type` but other examples of hints that accept configurations are: `axe`, `http-compression`, `compat-api`, etc.